Most popular routes on the Via Francigena

 The next most popular section is section 14 which takes you right through the heart of the Tuscan countryside from Lucca to Siena.
 This not-to-miss walking tour on the Via Francigena offers the perfect introduction to the calming tuscan lifestyle.
 Enjoy walking through olive groves, chestnut forests and the breathtaking trails surrounding the town of San Miniato.
 Starting this journey in the city of Lucca, known as the city of 100 churches, gives you an eye opening experience of the history of the region.
 Along the way, take in the incredible rolling hills and sample some of the best Italian cuisine in the many quaint villages.
 Walk by the famous Chianti vineyards until you reach the medieval town of San Gimignano where you can visit the ‘San Gimignano 1300’ museum.
 Siena, as the last stop on this section, is a UNESCO World Heritage Site and famous for its medieval architecture, ‘Palio’ festival and museums.

 Finally, who wouldn’t fancy walking into the ancient city of Rome.
 There’s something romantic about walking into the wonderful capital of Italy from the medieval town of Viterbo.
 Walking along the cobbled streets of medieval Viterbo you get your first taste of the route ahead.
 From the small town of Sutri all the way to Campagnano di Roma you are greeted by unspoilt landscapes.
 Visit the magical gardens of Villa Lante, pass by peaceful streams and discover the remains of an ancient Etruscan city.
-When you reach Rome you will have time to be inspired by the many famous buildings, artifacts and historic treasures.
+When you reach Rome you will have time to be inspired by the many famous buildings, artefacts and historic treasures.
 A wonderful combination of scenic passages and historic monuments makes this last section of the Via Francigena extra special.

 These are just three out of 16 walking sections along the Via Francigena route which dates back as far as the seventh century.
 Remember that 2016 is a holy year in Rome and the Vatican will be hosting religious festivities throughout the year.